vasylenko/devdosvid.blog/README.md

 Build and deploy are automated by Github Actions – [.github/workflows/website.yaml](.github/workflows/website.yaml).

-Deploy goes to gh-pages branch which is confiogured for Github Pages.
+Deploy goes to gh-pages branch which is configured for Github Pages.

 ## Markdown CV with rendering to HTML